 • Ineligible Assets: Selecting "Numismatic" (collectible) coins instead of bullion often leads to high markups and IRS disqualification.

-• High Fees: Always check the "Spread" (the difference between the buy and sell price) before agreeing to a purchase.
+• High Fees: Standard due diligence involves reviewing the "Spread" (the difference between the wholesale buy and retail sell price) prior to finalizing any purchase agreement.

 Conclusion